Stages of Becoming

 1982-1988

-Stage 4: Industry vs. Inferiority (School Age, 6-12 years) Children develop a sense of competence through school and social interactions.
+Industry vs. Inferiority (Stage 4) Children develop a sense of competence through school and social interactions.
 Mastery of skills fosters a sense of industry, while failure results in feelings of inferiority.

 4th grade, 1984